kheller18/data-structures-algorithms/questions/agile.md

       + Business Value Delivered: It is used to measure the efficiency of the working team.

 24. What is Scrum?
 Write its advantages.
     + Scrum is a lightweight process framework that helps scrum teams to work together and manage product development to deliver products in the shortest time.
-The product provided by the scrum team in the shortest period is known as a print.
+The product provided by the scrum team in the shortest period is known as a sprint.
 Its main aim is to manage tasks within a team-based development environment.
 It is especially used to manage project development for software products and can also be used in business-related contexts.
       + Advantages of Scrum:
         + Releases product quickly to users and customers
         + Ensures effective use of time and money and therefore saves cost